FIELD TRIPS 2018

 with Stephanie Bilodeau

-This is a wonderful opportunity for a small group to go out on the Bay with Stephanie Bilodeau to view some of the spoil islands of Laguna Madre.
+This is a wonderful opportunity for a small group to view some of the spoil islands of Laguna Madre Bay.
 The islands were created from materials dredged during the construction of the Intracoastal Waterway and, under the protection of the National Audubon Society, are now invaluable habitat for nesting, feeding and roosting waders, shorebirds and larids.
-Stephanie is the Conservation Biologist with the Coastal Bend and Estuaries Program, which has for many years studied and monitored the bird populations of the islands.
+Stephanie is the Conservation Biologist with the Coastal Bend Bays and Estuaries Program, which has for many years studied and monitored the bird populations of the islands.
 Our group will divide into two upon arrival at the dock and each group will spend half their time on the water and half their time on land birding Adolph Thomae County Park and surrounds.

-Targets: Waders, Shorebirds, Gulls and Terns, Aplomado Falcon, White-tailed Hawk, wintering sparrows.
+Targets: Herons, egrets, shorebirds, gulls and terns, Aplomado Falcon, White-tailed Hawk, wintering sparrows.

-With its 760 acres of land and bird list of 358 species, it’s not surprising that this oldest of South Texas state parks was chosen as the headquarters of the World Birding Center complex.
-The woodlands are home to many of the Valley’s specialties, the hawk-watch tower gives uninterrupted views of the skies, and the gardens surrounding the green-designed Visitor Center are a magnet for butterflies and hummingbirds.
+With its 760 acres of land and bird list of 358 species, it’s not surprising that this oldest of the South Texas state parks was chosen as the headquarters of the World Birding Center complex.
+The woodlands are home to many of the Valley’s specialties.
+The hawk tower gives uninterrupted views of the skies, and the gardens surrounding the green-designed Visitor Center are a magnet for butterflies and hummingbirds.
 If this is your first trip to the Valley, prepare to have an infusion of life birds here!